Last updated June 2026

 Practical Information

-| Location | Brayshaw Heritage Park, Blenheim — 4.5 km from CBD |
+| Location | 26 Arthur Baker Place, Brayshaw Heritage Park, Blenheim — 4.5 km from town centre |

-| Open | Sunday, Tuesday and Thursday, 11am to 3pm |
+| Opening hours | Sundays, Tuesdays and Thursdays, 11am to 3pm |

-| Marlborough Archives | 11am to 3pm Tuesdays and Thursdays — same complex |
+| Marlborough Archives | Tuesdays and Thursdays, 11am to 3pm — same complex |

 | Run by | Marlborough Historical Society (entirely volunteer-operated) |